-The 2018 Kids' Choice Prize of \$3,000, donated by Rebel Penfold-Russell OAM, as voted by children visiting the exhibition was awarded to Mu Boyan (China) for his work, 'Horizon'.
+The Kids' Choice Prize of \$5,000 is voted for by children visiting the exhibition every year and is awarded to the sculpture most voted for.

 Kids Choice 2018, Mu Boyan, 'Horizon', Sculpture by the Sea, Bondi 2018.
 Photo Ross Duggan.